scattered-gonk/scattered-gonk.github.io/_posts/2025-25-07-DifferentBank.md

 Perusing PhishTank, we stumbled on a phishing site configured to appear as the homepage to a bank, complete with informational pages, a contact link, and (most importantly) an account creation link which prompts the user to enter their most personal information.

-at the same time, we discovered a similar phishing site:
+at the same time, we discovered a similar phishing site

 <img class="homepageimage" src="/assets/homepageimages/acmecredence.png">